-Blogging is something I enjoy doing.
+Blogging is something I enjoy doing at Green Prophet, sustainability news for the new Middle East.
 I love writing about wildlife.
 It has given me the opportunity to interact with many passionate people, many of whom also have blogs.
 It seems that I spend at least one hour a day browsing the internet, keeping myself updated on the happenings of naturalists.
 Many of these people are more talented than me.
 With this in mind, I decided to create a post that highlights some of my favorite wildlife bloggers and points out their websites so that you can also take a look.
-The blogs below have amazing accounts, including creative writing and opinion pieces.
-They also cover local patches reporting and educational articles.
+The blogs below have enriching content, including creative writing and opinion pieces.
+They also cover local reporting and educational articles.

 Alex White – Appleton Wildlife Diary

 This is a wonderful account of wildlife around Alex’s county of Oxfordshire and sometimes further afield.
 It is written beautifully and features some amazing photography.
 This site was introduced to me by the BBC Local Patch Reporters thread.
 I have been a faithful reader since then.
 Alex recently wrote a great piece for the blog ‘Rants for Change.
 It touched on a topic that is all too familiar to many young naturalists.
 You can find it here.
 It is a great feeling to see the younger generation take an active interest in natural history.